 - Abandoned cart recovery

 - Subscription products

 Both commerce plans offer $100 in Google AdWords credits for new accounts!

 Once you’ve decided on your plan, you’ll be pleased by all the Canadian-specific features Squarespace offers to Canadian e-commerce vendors.

-Here’s how Squarespace gives Canadian-focused companies the exact tools they need to do business online in Canada:
+Here’s 10 examples of how Squarespace gives Canadian-focused companies the exact tools they need to do business online in Canada: